IsaacAbrahamson/Simon-Says-Game/README.md

 #### You can view my lastest improved remake of the Simon game [here](https://github.com/IsaacAbrahamson/Simon/).

-View this game at [https://isaacabrahamson.github.io/Old-Simon-Says/](https://isaacabrahamson.github.io/Old-Simon-Says/).
+You can play this original version at [https://isaacabrahamson.github.io/Old-Simon-Says/](https://isaacabrahamson.github.io/Old-Simon-Says/).